 By practising yoga you maintain a healthier weight, become more flexible and improve your muscle tone and strength.
 You will find that your posture will greatly improve because of this.
-Your abdominals and back muscles can now fully support your weight and you will be able to sit and stand tall, preventing niggling injuries, aches and pains.
+Your abdominals and back muscles can now fully support your weight.
+And you will be able to sit and stand tall, preventing niggling injuries, aches and pains.

 The beauty of yoga is that it can be practiced pretty much anywhere, on your own or with other yoga enthusiasts.
 If you have been inspired to give yoga a go there is no better place to try it than on an amazing yoga holiday with destinations spanning from Thailand to St Lucia.
-Here we share our top 10 yoga retreats where you can enjoy a luxurious healthy holiday whilst profiting from the extraordinary health and fitness benefits yoga has to offer.
+Here we share our top 10 retreats where you can enjoy a luxurious healthy holiday whilst profiting from the extraordinary health and fitness benefits yoga has to offer.